 How to Capitalize on This Trend

-Video game developers should think about this trend as an opportunity to cater to a new audience.
+Video game developers should consider this trend an opportunity to cater to a new audience.
 A Liftoff study discovered that women are 79% more likely than men to make in-app purchases, so there is a lot of money to be made by being more welcoming to their female players.
 Let’s look at two easy ways game developers can attract and retain more female players.

 - Create female characters.
 Google Play found that 60% of women feel that less than 30% of mobile games are made for them.
-By increasing the amount of female characters in a game, women will feel like they can relate easier to the characters and as if the game is intended to be inclusive of women.
+By increasing the number of female characters in a game, women will feel like they can relate easier to the characters and as if the game is intended to include women.

 The Organizations Looking to Help